cosc2336-ds-alg/assg07/README.md

 built in data types like `int` or `float`.
 If you wanted, you could add in other boolean comparison operators for the `List` class, like `<`, `>=`, etc.  Question: how would you define `<` for our `List` class?
-We will not be adding in more boolean operators in this assignment, but doing something different.

 Notice also the overloading of the `operator[]` which allows us to index `List` instances as if they were regular C/C++ arrays.
 This is powerful, as it allows us a way to look into our lists, iterate over them, and even modify our list contents.
-But also notice, recall that this is powerful because it allows us to add in some bounds checking on index requests, so that we can throw an exception if someone tries and access a value beyond the end of our list, instead of causing memory corruption which is what will happen if you make bounds errors when
+But also recall, this is powerful because it allows us to add in some bounds checking on index requests, so that we can throw an exception if someone tries and access a value beyond the end of our list, instead of causing memory corruption which is what will happen if you make bounds errors when